 Can I still walk the trails when it rains?

 Of course!
 Any trails in the rainforest (like the Rainforest Loop) will keep you a little bit drier.
 Do be careful though, as cedar boardwalks can get slippery when it rains.

 Which trails have a lot of stairs?

 Most trails have at least some stairs, with the exception of the Shorepine Bog Trail, which is a flat boardwalk loop.
-Schooner Cove Trail, Rainforest Trail A & B,Halfmoon Bay and the Nuu-chah-nulth trail have stairs and ramps.
+Rainforest Trail A & B,Halfmoon Bay and the Nuu-chah-nulth trail have stairs and ramps.
 Combers Trail and Halfmoon Bay are quite steep.
 Access to Florencia Bay from Willowbrae Trail and parking lot also have stairs.

 Why can’t we leave our dogs off-leash in the National Park Reserve?

 The beaches and trails of Pacific Rim National Park Reserve are important habitat for wildlife, including wolves and shorebirds, whose very survival is impacted by dogs off leash.
 Dogs off-leash are easy targets for cougars and wolves.
 Also, not everyone is a dog lover, some visitors may even have very real apprehensions around dogs.
 For these reasons Parks Canada demands that dogs remain on-leash.
 Those who fail to comply will be fined.

 Why do we need to pay to use the National Park Reserve?

 The fees support upkeep of the trails, the Kwisitis Interpretive Centre, and the general maintenance of the Park.